- Post a Job

 - Students who accept offers verbally or in writing and then renege on that commitment have violated recruiting policy and the Columbia Business School Honor Code.
 Sanctions will be considered on a case-by-case basis and will include disciplinary action, which may result in the suspension of recruiting privileges and/or a requirement to appear before the Dean’s Disciplinary Committee.

 Pre-interview Dinners and Sell Days

 Pre-interview events the night before interviews are generally not allowed.
-Exceptions may be made for companies outside the New York metropolitan area.
-Please consult Mary Kagan, associate director of recruiting events, or your firm’s account manager about your company’s circumstances.
+Exceptions may be made for companies outside the New York tri-state metropolitan area.
+Please consult Nadege Jean-Romain, Associate Director of recruiting events, or your firm’s account manager about your company’s circumstances.

 Sell events should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
 Additionally, firms may not invite students to sell events or other post-interview events until offers have been extended.